 Part of that is giving them the freedom to make the wrong decision.
-Give your characters the choice and ramp up what they stand to lose should they not get what they want.
+Give your characters the choice, and ramp up what they stand to lose should they not get what they want.
 Take the choice to a higher degree each time a new one comes up.
 And don’t be afraid to get them in some real shit.
-You’ll both come up with a way out eventually and you’re audience will be all the more surprised (because you, yourself would have been surprised).
+You’ll not only come up with a way out eventually, but your audience will be all the more surprised (because you, yourself would have been surprised).

 I think the best way to take this advice to heart is to rewrite as much as (and probably more than) you write.
 Take the essence of the scene you’re trying to tell.
 Let’s say it’s a stranger knocks on the door.
 Write it out to get your first draft on paper.
 But, once you are ready to analyze it, knowing the core of the scene will help you make it better.

 The second time around rewrite that scene at least 10 different ways changing key elements.
 You’ll get your creative juices flowing and come up with ideas you wouldn’t normally think of.
 Sure, it might not be the most fun.
 But, some of the most successful writers took the time to rewrite important scenes and it only made their work better.